 Japanese woodblock printing originated in ancient China and was brought to Japan after the unification of the country and Shogunat rule was established.
-Japanese woodblock prints, also called ukiyo-e (which means image of the floating world) are a traditional art form, which started to grow very popular in the newly created capital Edo (now Tokyo) from around 1600 and are now strongly sought after by art enthusiasts all over the world.
+Japanese woodblock prints, also called ukiyo-e (which means image of the floating world), are a traditional art form, which started to grow very popular in the newly created capital Edo (now Tokyo) from around 1600 and are now strongly sought after by art enthusiasts all over the world.

 How a woodblock print is created

 - a woodcarver.
 The wood carver places the paper on wooden blocks, mostly made from cherry wood and engraves the blocks with the appropriate chisels and gouges.
-One block is carved after each other, each colour a new wood block.
+One block is carved after each other, each colour a new woodblock.
 From the hands of the carver, the blocks are then taken to the printer who arranges the blocks in consecutive order and prints them on Japanese rice paper (which is made from mulberry bark) using water colors.

 - The third task is to sell the woodblock prints.
 Therefore, and for the responsibility of decisions any other kind, a publisher took over.
 More than 2.000 publishers during Edo-Period (1603 – 1868), including book publishers are known.
 Also involved were craftsmen like papermakers.

 Topics of ukiyo-e

 There was a big variety of themes.
 In the beginning, legends were the main theme, and images from the popular kabuki theatre.
 The artist Harunobu designed prints showing scenes of everyday life.
 Utamaro was famous for his fine portraits of beautiful women.
 In the end of the 18th century, landscape and animals too became themes of artists as the masters Hokusai and Hiroshige.